 - Aligning divisional offices and programs with the Strategic Priorities of the DDEEA and the Vice Provost for Diversity and Inclusion.

-Torsheika Maddox, Director of the Office of Strategic Diversity Research and Planning (OSDRP)
+Torsheika Maddox, Director of the Office of Strategic Diversity Planning and Research

 James Yonker, Diversity & Climate Researcher & Projects Manager (DCRPM)

 James Yonker has also been promoted to Diversity & Climate Researcher & Projects Manager (DCRPM) in recognition of the leading role Yonker plays relative to the research and climate survey infrastructure.
 In his new role he will support the work of the OSDPR in the following areas: data science, research, and shared governance & campus-wide coordination.
 James will support the OSDPR in turning divisional data into valuable and actionable improvements, provide expertise and applied statistical and analytical approaches to solve critical diversity research and planning problems, and producing academic scholarship (manuscripts, white papers, reports), with UW–Madison as the context.
 The DCRPM will also make recommendations about divisional research policies, procedures, and methodologies, liaise with internal and external stakeholders regarding campus climate, to enhance the cross-communication and collaborative relationships between the DDEEA, OSDPR, shared governance groups, working committees, task forces, etc. He will supervise the day-to-day activities of staff and student interns to include performance counseling and reviews, maintaining records of such reviews, and resolving routine personnel issues, while also assisting in the execution of the strategic plan for the office.

 Rosie Bae, Research Analyst II